ladybug-tools/spider/gbxml-viewer/r8/gbxml-viewer8-app/README.md

 ## To Do

-* 2017-12-02 ~ Add requestFile() instead of using the one in more - might simplify the path thing
+* 2017-12-02 ~ Add requestFile() instead of using the one in Core - might simplify the complicated path thing
+* 2017-12-02 ~ Add: don't disply right-menu when in child mode

 ## Change Log

-* Works with Cure R2
+* Works with Core R2